IFA-Labs/oracle_contract_cre/README.md

 #### Key Structures:

 - **`PriceFeed`**: Stores individual asset price information
-  - `decimal`: Decimal precision of the price
+  - `decimal`: The number of decimal places for the `price`.
+This is stored as a negative value (e.g., -18 indicates 18 decimal places for the asset's price against USD).
-  - `lastUpdateTime`: Timestamp of last update
+  - `lastUpdateTime`: Timestamp of last update.
-  - `price`: Current price value
+  - `price`: Current price value of the asset against USD, scaled according to its `decimal` value.
-  - `roundId`: Current round identifier

 - **`DerviedPair`**: Represents exchange rate between two assets
-  - `decimal`: Always set to MAX_DECIMAL_NEGATIVE (-30)
+  - `decimal`: Indicates the precision of `derivedPrice`.
+This is a fixed value, `DERIVED_PAIR_DECIMAL_VALUE_STORED` (e.g., -30), meaning `derivedPrice` is scaled by 10^30.
-  - `lastUpdateTime`: Min timestamp of the two assets
+  - `lastUpdateTime`: Min timestamp of the two assets involved in the pair.
-  - `derivedPrice`: Calculated exchange rate
+  - `derivedPrice`: Calculated exchange rate, scaled by 10^30.
-  - `roundDifference`: Difference between round IDs

 - **`PairDirection`**: Enum for specifying direction
   - `Forward`: asset0/asset1